iliff/rmgp/meeting_2021.md

 layout: default
 ---

-# Regional Meeting
+# Regional Meeting 2021

-The **2021** meeting will be held virtually, hosted by the [University of Colorado Colorado Springs](https://www.uccs.edu/), on Saturday, March 20, 2021. **The meeting is free and open to all,** but [you must register to participate.](https://www.cvent.com/d/kjq0q3) All registrants will be emailed a link to the conference website on the morning of the conference.
-That website will host the Zoom links to all of the sessions.
+The **2021** meeting was held virtually and hosted by the [University of Colorado Colorado Springs](https://www.uccs.edu/), on Saturday, March 20, 2021.
+The meeting was free and open to all.

 [Click here for the 2021 Program](https://iliff.github.io/rmgp/meeting_2021_FINAL_program.pdf) **(Note that all times are Mountain Daylight Time.)**